lipemat/go-live-update-urls/readme.txt

 * Post Meta data
 * Custom Post Types
 * Widgets and widget data
-* Site settings
+* Options and settings
 * And much more

 <h4>Pro Features</h4>
-* Supports updating database tables created by plugins without fear of breaking.
+* Updates database tables created by plugins without fear of issues.
 * Database tables are organized into understandable sections.
-* Support serialized data across any table.
+* Updates serialized data across any table.
 * Priority support.
-* Improved user interface.
+* Improved admin page.
-* Test URL changes before running them. **NEW**
+* Ability to test URL changes before running them. **NEW**
-* URL testing report provided for peace of mind. **NEW**
+* URL testing report is provided for peace of mind. **NEW**
-* Automatically fixes common mistakes when entering URL. **NEW**
+* Optionally fix common mistakes when entering a URL automatically. **NEW**
-* More features coming soon...

 <h4>Contribute</h4>
 Send pull requests via the <a href="https://github.com/lipemat/go-live-update-urls/">Github Repo</a>